 Depending on the age of your cat, one product is specifically formulated for cats aged 11 plus and another range of products with far more variety than the 11 plus range is called the aged 7 plus range.
 Both varieties are canned food and all have gravy.

-If your cat does not have diabetes, some grain in the food will be acceptable.
+If your cat does not have diabetes, some grain in the wet canned food will be acceptable.

-Specifically, the cans with gravy that suit an old cat with bad teeth are as follows:
+Specifically, the cans with gravy that are best for an old cat with bad teeth are as follows:

 Chicken Supreme, Duck, Lamb and Turkey, Salmon, Seafood and Tomato Bisque, Turkey and Chicken Liver, Venison.